 Chifrijo

 You’ll find delicious bowls of Chifrijos in cantinas (bars) across the country.
-With some locals claiming that visitors to Costa Rica have not truly experienced the country until they dine on this typical Costa Rican food.
+With some locals claim that visitors to Costa Rica have not truly experienced the country until they dine on this typical Costa Rican food.

 All of these look amazing–I’ve never been to Costa Rica but have always wanted to visit.
 I should make it more of a priority!